pinksealteam/ZFTDiscordBot/README.md

-#  MULTI-MUSIC BOT BY GlaceYT
+#  ZFT Music Bot
-▶️ simple and powerful multi music bot.
+▶️ simple and powerful discord bot
 ▶️ consisting of various commands.
 ▶️ Still in development you may face minor bugs|